OnlyGlapor/kelvin-portfolio/README.md

 - **Email:** [knimely43@gmail.com](mailto:knimely43@gmail.com)
 - **Phone:** +231881796357
 - **LinkedIn:** [Kelvin Nimely on LinkedIn](https://www.linkedin.com/in/kelvin-nimely-a790b8319)

-## License
+## Disclaimer

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This portfolio is a private project and is exclusively meant for personal use by Kelvin Nimely.
+Unauthorized use, distribution, or duplication of this code is strictly prohibited.